 - The NAIC Biographical Affidavit requests information with respect to your employment history, education, personal information and character.
 The NAIC Biographical Affidavit also includes the Disclosure and Authorization Concerning Background Reports (the “Disclosure & Authorization Form”).
 The signature of the Affiant on the Disclosure & Authorization Form permits an Independent Third Party to conduct a background investigation on the Affiant.

 - The NAIC Biographical Affidavit includes three types of the Disclosure & Authorization Form.
 There are three different Disclosure & Authorization Forms since certain state laws, regulations and rules require different kinds of disclosures and wording within such form.
 An Affiant must sign the corresponding Disclosure & Authorization Form(s) for the respective state(s) where the affiant has lived or worked within the last ten (10) years.
 Refer to the Disclosure & Authorization Forms for further information.

 - The NAIC Biographical Affidavit is used to evaluate the suitability, competency, character and integrity of the Affiant in connection with an Applicant Company’s pending or future application(s) for licensure or a permit to organize with a department of insurance in one or more states.

-The Independent Third Party uses information contained in the NAIC Biographical Affidavit as a tool to perform a background investigation to determine an individual’s fitness and propriety.
-The background investigation may contain information bearing on the Affiant’s character, general reputation, personal characteristics, mode of living and credit standing (if required by the state).
-The Independent Third Party shall use the background investigation to create a background report (the “Background Report”).
+The Independent Third-Party uses information contained in the NAIC Biographical Affidavit as a tool to perform an independent third-party verification to determine an individual’s fitness and propriety.
+The independent third-party verification may contain information bearing on the Affiant’s character, general reputation, personal characteristics, mode of living and credit standing (if required by the state).
+The Independent Third-Party Vendor shall use the independent third-party verification to create a background report (the “Background Report”).

 - The Disclosure & Authorization Form is valid for a maximum of one year.
 Additionally, an Affiant may revoke the authorization at any time by delivering a written revocation to the Applicant Company.
 Refer to the Disclosure & Authorization Form for further information.